How to Spend 4 Days in Chicago With Kids: The Ultimate Family-Friendly Itinerary

 We needed an indoor activity in the afternoon to cool off, so we jumped on the bus and headed to the Museum of Science and Industry.
 Admission was free using our ASTC reciprocal membership.

 This was such a fun place to explore!
 There were so many hands-on exhibits, and it is perfect for kids of all ages.
-We spent several hours here, and our kids would have loved to spend even longer!
+We spent several hours here, and our kids would have stayed even longer if we let them!

 Millennium Park and The Bean